turbobabr/sketch-share-as-is/README.md

 ## Usage

-Select certain artboards you want to copy to the clipboard and hit `control-options-c` shortcut.
+Select certain artboards you want to copy to the clipboard and hit `control-option-c` shortcut.
 To copy the entire page "as is", just deselect currently selected layers and use the same shortcut:

 ![Share As Is Demo](docs/share-as-is-demo.gif?raw=true)